sumagnadas/Osdag-web/osdag_core/data/ResourceFiles/index.rst

 	*Sample problem 1*

-		Design a finPlateConnection between a primary beam MB 350 and a secondary beam NPB 270 x 135 x 36.1 for transferring a vertical (factored) shear force of 110 kN.
+		Design a fin plate connection between a primary beam MB 350 and a secondary beam NPB 270 x 135 x 36.1 for transferring a vertical (factored) shear force of 110 kN.
 Use M20 Friction grip bolts of property class 10.9.
 Try 10mm thick fin plate with weld thickness of 8mm.
 Take Fe410 grade steel (f\ :sub:`y` \  = 250 MPa,  f\ :sub:`u` = 410 MPa).
 Assume slip factor of 0.52, bolt hole type oversized and type of edge as machine flame cut.

    	 **Download:**